-In some cases Dr. Boss will utilize long acting fillers when indicated, such as Restalyne, Perlane, Juvaderm, Sculptra and Radiesse.
-There is also a new and exciting development in cell therapy that is currently undergoing FDA trials for treatment of acne scars and was recently approved by the FDA for correction of smile lines.
-This treatment was invented by Dr. Boss, who also uses the patient’s own fat cells and stem cells to repair to repair and correct scars.
+In some cases, Dr. Boss will utilize long-acting fillers when indicated, such as Restalyne, Juvaderm, Sculptra, and Radiesse.
+There is also a new and exciting development in cell therapy that is currently undergoing FDA trials for the treatment of acne scars and was recently approved by the FDA for correction of smile lines.
+This treatment was invented by Dr. Boss, who also uses the patient’s own fat cells and stem cells to repair and correct scars.

 Oftentimes, the skin that has been ravaged by acne is loose and the face has lost volume; that is when more invasive treatments such as stem cell fat transfers and mini facelifts might be helpful.
 Fortunately, there are many treatment options that are available and can produce very good results.
 However, it is important for the patient to make an appointment for a consult and go over the options with the doctor to determine which treatment is best for the individual.